open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ### Key

-The key is an identifier that describes an OTel concern, consisting of either one or two characters.
+The key is an identifier that describes an OTel concern.
 Simple examples are `p`, `ts`, or `s1`.

 The key can be formally defined as:

 ```
-key        = lcalpha 0*1(lcalpha / DIGIT )
+key        = lcalpha *(lcalpha / DIGIT )
 lcalpha    = %x61-7A ; a-z
 ```

+Specific keys used by OTel concerns MUST be defined as part as the Specification too.

 ### Value